-At 31st March 2019 the Council had five wholly owned Companies - Ipswich Borough Assets Ltd, Ipserv Ltd, Ipswich Buses Ltd, Handford Homes Ltd and Ipserv Direct Services Ltd. Ipserv acquired a subsidiary, Stage Event Security Ltd in April 2018 and Handford Homes incorporated a subsidiary, Handford Lettings Ltd in November 2018.
+At 31st March 2020 the Council had five wholly owned Companies - Ipswich Borough Assets Ltd, Ipserv Ltd, Ipswich Buses Ltd, Handford Homes Ltd and Ipserv Direct Services Ltd. Ipserv acquired a subsidiary, Stage Event Security Ltd in April 2018 and Handford Homes incorporated a subsidiary, Handford Lettings Ltd in November 2018.
+In January 2020 Ipswich Borough Assets incorporated a subsidiary, Ipswich Borough Assets Developments Limited.

 Each company has up to date Articles, Schemes of Delegation, skills audits.
-During 2018/19, Ipswich Buses, Handford Homes and Ipserv all submitted new business plans to the Council's Executive.
+During 2019/20, Ipswich Borough Assets submitted a new business plan to the Council's Executive.

-In July 2018 the Council's Executive resolved to appoint the Head of People and Governance as the shareholders representative for each wholly owned company
+The Council's Executive has appointed the Head of Governance as the shareholders representative for each wholly owned company.